eXceed 3rd: Jade Penetrate Black Package

 “I have a fetish for the old-school aesthetic of this game; the character designs and voice acting, soundtrack by SSH, and that overall doujin taste are very pleasing for me.”

-Overall, the game offers significant replayability due to its high skill cap and various difficulty settings, encouraging players to refine their skills.
-However, the lack of alternate characters with unique attacks may limit the diversity of gameplay experiences.
+Overall, the game offers significant replayability due to its high skill cap and various difficulty settings, encouraging players to return for improvement.
+However, the lack of alternate characters with unique attacks may limit replay value for some players.

 “The high skill cap and different difficulty settings make for great replayability.”